 Trail Watch is flexible, and we encourage new riders to test out a few nights and to commit to a level they're comfortable at--we have volunteers that ride three times a week to those that get out only once every few months, and we love 'em all.

-There are two ways to sign up to volunteer for Trail Watch:
+To sign up to volunteer for Trail Watch:

 Trail Watch Waiver (Required)